FrancescaGraziaRadatti/R_project_drug/README.md

 The function `reg_analysis()` produces a linear regression model.
 Through this model it's possible to valuate the "tranquilizer use" variation due to the "alcohol use" variation.
 The output shows some significant estimates that allow us to understand how strength is the significance of the model.
-The command `?reg_analysis` contain the information about the function and its arguments.
+The command `?reg_analysis` provide the documentantion and the information about the function and its arguments.